hamedafzali/CodingChallenge/README.md

 frontend:<pre>npm start</pre>
 backend:<pre> node index.js</pre>

-The tests in frontend and backend have been implemented by Jest.
+The tests in frontend and backend have been already implemented by Jest.

 This project can be accessed on port 3000 for frontend and 8080 for backend.
 The API contains the following services: